-A dental implant consists of a small, screw-like post, usually made of titanium, that is implanted into your jaw.
+Dental implants are artificial tooth roots made of titanium that are surgically placed into the jawbone.
+They are attached using a screw-like post.
 Your tooth and tooth root are removed during dental implant surgery and the post replaces your tooth root.

-The dental implant procedure is one that can take several months.
+The dental implant procedure can take several months.
 This is because it takes time for the jaw bone to heal tightly over the implant.
 However, this is a more permanent, fixed option as compared to bridges or dentures.

-Any reason that causes you difficulty chewing or having pain while eating may be a good reason to consider dental implants.
+Any reason that causes you difficulty chewing or pain while eating may be a good reason to consider dental implants.
+Some instances include having:

 Dental Implants Improve Eating and Chewing Ability

-The main reason you have a mouth is to get proper nutrition through `eating.
-So dental implants are an obvious option for anyone having difficulty with chewing or eating enough because of oral issues.
+The main reason you have a mouth is to get proper nutrition through eating.
+Dental implants are an obvious option for anyone having difficulty chewing or eating enough because of oral issues.

 Dental Implants Improve Confidence

-Dental implants are made to look and feel natural.
-Therefore, you are able to smile and socialize with confidence.
+Because dental surgical implants are made to look and feel natural, you can smile and socialize with more confidence.
 This is an aesthetic benefit, but also a very important one to many people.
-It improves overall quality of life.
+Improving confidence also improves the overall quality of life.

-Another benefit to implants over dentures is that they are surgically implanted in your mouth.
-So, unlike dentures, there is no need to worry about them falling out in public.
+One benefit of implants over dentures is that they are surgically implanted in your mouth.
+Therefore, unlike dentures, there is no need to worry about them falling out in public.

 Dental Implants Are Long-Lasting